EmilyLindemer/wmsa-freesurfer/docs/BasicImplementation.md

 The following steps are required to run this tool:

 1. Run the provided .csh script that performs image registration and intensity normalization.
 I have included 3 atlases for intensity normalization to be used depending on your input modalities.
-For example, if you are using T1 + FLAIR, you should use the `wmsa.miccair.atlas.t1flair.gca`:
+For example, if you are using T1 + FLAIR, you should use the `wmsa.miccair.atlas.t1flair.gca` located in the `preproc-atlases` subdirectory:

 `wmsaseg_regandnorm_wrapper.csh  $SUBJ_DIR  $SUBJ_ID  $WMSA_OUTDIR  $ATLAS`